Canonical tags help you resolve one of the most important SEO issues – duplicate content.

 Too many web pages result in a large amount of scattered data on the website.
 It becomes difficult to track and analyze metrics.

 Think about it – the same content appearing across multiple web pages registering numerous sessions.
 It’ll be so complicated to analyze user behavior and other website metrics.

 But if you adopt canonicalization, you’ll only have to track data related to the canonical URL.
 You don’t need to focus on metrics associated with duplicate URLs.

 When to use a canonical tag?

-A canonical tag can indeed help you counter duplicate content, thereby strengthening web pages’ search engine performance.
+A canonical tag can help you counter duplicate content, thereby strengthening web pages’ search engine performance.

-You can use them after conducting a thorough site audit, finding web pages on your website, and other domains, that need to be fixed.
+After conducting a thorough site audit, you can use them, finding web pages on your website and other domains that need to be fixed.

 You may have duplicate pages in the following situations:

 If the website is configured for multiple device types

 If the same content appears at www and non-www versions